 Sarah Jessica Parker Now

-Sarah Jessica Parker found her career-changing role of Carrie Bradshaw on "Sex and the City" in 1998.
+Parker found her career-changing role as Carrie Bradshaw in "Sex and the City" in 1998.
 Thanks to her HBO show "Divorce" and films like "Failure to Launch" and "Did You Hear About the Morgans?," she's cemented her star status, in addition to being one of New York's most recognizable fashion icons.
 The actor also has an eponymous line of fragrances, accessories, and Italian-made footwear.
-Most recently, she's reprised her role as Carrie for the "Sex and the City" reboot, "And Just Like That."
+Most recently, she reprised her role as Carrie for the "Sex and the City" reboot, "And Just Like That."
 In 2022, she returned to Broadway in "Plaza Suite," alongside her husband Matthew Broderick.

 Kathy Najimy as Mary Sanderson

 Kathy Najimy rounds out "Hocus Pocus"'s Sanderson sisters, starring as Mary.
 Mary can smell out children.